albertoSoto/kubernetes-operator-java-tutorial/README.md

 Java operators can currently be implemented by Quarkus or by the Official JOSDK In this case, we will show how it works with the up to date JOSDK.

+One of the use cases for an operator is to create a template (custom resource) where some values are set in the creation time.
+The biggest difference between a file template and an operator is that the common content (in the case of a template) is static, whereas in an operator it is set programmatically, which means that you’ve got the freedom to change the definition of the common part dynamically.
+This is known as a custom resource, in which, instead of using a well-known Kubernetes resource, you implement your own custom Kubernetes resource with your own fields.

+Another use case might be to react/operate when something happens inside the cluster.
+Suppose you’ve got some in-memory data grids deployed on the cluster, and one of these instances dies.
+Maybe in this case what you want is to notify all living instances that one of the elements of the data grid cluster has been stopped.

+As you can see, it is about not only the creation of a resource but also applying some tasks that are specific to your application that need to be done atop one of the tasks that Kubernetes is already doing.

+The Kubernetes Operator uses Kubernetes API to decide when and how to run some of these customizations.

 Project originally generated using the official JOSDK Based on the repository https://github.com/operator-framework/java-operator-sdk/tree/main/sample-operators/webpage Check references for more information